-I have been weighing my options for a while, and even reached out to my readers for suggestions on maintaining United Club access.
+I have been weighing my options for a while, and reached out to readers for suggestions.
+The goal is to maintain United Club access even on domestic flights.
 I opted to do a status match to Turkish Airlines with my United 1K status since this would give me 2 years of status.
 Turkish is unique in the sense that they allow matches from other airlines within Star Alliance.
 I also wouldn’t have to credit miles to another program (such as Aegean) while I was striving for United Million Miler status.
 I first applied in early June, but didn’t succeed in getting the match processed.
-I tried again in late July.
-I received email confirmation of the match within a week, and within a month I received my new card in the mail.
+Then I tried again in late July.
+This time, I received email confirmation of the match within a week, and within a month I received my new card in the mail.

 Matthew discussed the process for obtaining a status match from Turkish.
 I’ll add some slight detail of my experience.
 There also is a helpful thread of Flyertalk about the current process for doing status matches with Turkish.

 I signed up for the Miles&Smiles program some time ago expecting to go this route.
 To request the status match, I contacted Turkish through their website, which is currently the only way to reach them.
 I included a scan of my United 1K card, a PDF copy of a recent Mileage Plus statement, and the ID page from my passport to identify myself.
 6 days later I received this message:

 Goodies in the mail